 But first, let me share my ‘no soap’ experiment.

 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

-I then ran my usual cycle which is a 50-degree eco wash that takes about 45-minutes to run.
-This machine also has a 65-degree programme with a more intense wash, but I don’t usually use that cycle.
+I then ran my usual cycle, which is a 50-degree eco wash that takes about 45-minutes to run.
+This machine also has a 65-degree program with a more intense wash, but I don’t usually use that cycle.
 It would have been a better choice when not using detergent.
-But, I wanted to make this experiment comparable so I used the 50-degree option.
+But, I wanted to make this experiment comparable, so I used the 50-degree option.